riordan/Logseq/pages/obsidian/Operational Excellence Project Check-In.md

   Ultimately, we want to help each group stay focused in the content they present so it's highly relevant, while giving them a meaningful way to communicate nuanced details, and to raise concerns to executives.
 We also need to decide what's a meaningful way to keep these updated and tracked.

   We aim to have this operational in a month or two.
 I'm hoping that we can have something usable to begin workshopping with the exec team in about 3 weeks (week of [[2022-02-01]]).
-## Background
+- ## Background
-We don't have this sort of regular briefing structure here at The Inquirer, so it's possible for our execs not to know about important work that's going on, to learn from it, or help align it with other work that's happening elsewhere. [[Lydia Hamilton|Lydia]]'s built these kinds of [update structures and frameworks](https://meta.wikimedia.org/wiki/Wikimedia_Foundation_Annual_Plan/Tuning_sessions) previously at The Wikimedia Foundation.
+  We don't have this sort of regular briefing structure here at The Inquirer, so it's possible for our execs not to know about important work that's going on, to learn from it, or help align it with other work that's happening elsewhere. [[Lydia Hamilton]] 's built these kinds of [update structures and frameworks](https://meta.wikimedia.org/wiki/Wikimedia_Foundation_Annual_Plan/Tuning_sessions) previously at The Wikimedia Foundation.

   Our ability to help here will assist in the [[Data and Insights Group]]'s overall efforts to make The Inquirer more aligned with our Strategy, and to ensure that our Strategy is fully aligned with The Inquirer's Mission.
 # Resources
 - [[2022-01-13]] - [Project Overview Doc](https://docs.google.com/document/d/1ixWMSY8Q2LDX2AeC83am5x5J1AqAm6pvj82ta3fEVF8/edit#)
 - Lydia's prior [example from Wikimedia Foundation](https://meta.wikimedia.org/wiki/Wikimedia_Foundation_Annual_Plan/Tuning_sessions)